-Coping with Natural Disasters
+Coping with Natural Disaster

-Fact Sheet No. 10.257
+Fact Sheet #10.257

-Consumer Series | Family
+Consumer Science Series | Family

-by R.J.
+By R.J.
 Fetsch, E. Koppel, and C.A.
-Fruhauf\
+Fruhauf

 During difficult times, especially during and after natural disasters, resilient people seek options, reach out to others for support, and do not give up.
-However, due to the unpredictable and unexpected nature of natural disasters, it is not uncommon to experience 'acute stress response' (defined as experiencing emotional, physical, and often isolated, distanced reactions) during traumatic events.
+However, due to the unpredictable and unexpected nature of natural disasters, it is not uncommon to experience an 'acute stress response' (defined as experiencing emotional, physical, and often isolated, distanced reactions) during traumatic events.
 Learning how to manage your stress and increase resilience is important to you and your families' success.
 As a result, we gathered helpful tips that you can use to cope better during difficult times following a natural disaster (such as fire, flood, tornado, blizzard, etc.).
 You can:

 - Manage your stress, anger, blame, and depression in healthy ways (such as through exercising, eating right, meditating, praying, etc.) and draw strength from places of peace, your faith or spirituality, relationships outside your family, etc. - Monitor the meaning or perception you have about the natural disaster.
+Strive to find a positive meaning that will benefit you, your spouse, and your family.

-Strive to find a positive meaning that will benefit you, your spouse, and your family. - Make wise management decisions by choosing the best way to decide-some decisions will be made by one person only; others will be made taking into account every member of the family. - Involve all major stakeholders/family members in the decision-making process to reduce stress and strain and ease the burden of responsibility. - Practice effective communication by listening to what others say and how they feel.
+- Monitor the meaning or perception you have about the natural disaster.
+Strive to find a positive meaning that will benefit you, your spouse, and your family. - Make wise management decisions by choosing the best way to decide some decisions will be made by one person only; others will be made taking into account every member of the family.
+Involve all major stakeholders/family members in the decision-making process to reduce stress and strain and ease the burden of responsibility. - Practice effective communication by listening to what others say and how they feel. - Hold regular family meetings to recognize achievements and accomplishments, solve problems, create a shared family vision, and make wise decisions. - Express affection to your partner.
+Remember that your partner can be your best ally.
+Make your relationship a positive strength that you can count on.
+The two of you along with members of your family can work together to come up with the best solutions to your problems related to the disaster.